 Explore wineries and breweries with a twist of chocolate

-Take a trip to wine country in the Garden State, try a new brewery, or make it a cozy night by adding a fire pit.
-Visit Vintner Wonderland at Renault and enjoy an evening of dinner, dancing, and romance with your loved one.
-Or stop by for happy hour at White Horse Winery or have fun at a live music event at Jessie Creek Winery.
-For something decadent, head to Tomasello Winery’s Wine and Truffle Pairing and Valentine’s Dinner Dance.
+Take a trip to wine country in the Garden State, try a new brewery, and make it a cozy night, sipping your fave libation around a fire pit.
+Visit Vintner Wonderland at Renault and enjoy skating, sipping wine, and delicious charcuterie by a blazing firepit with your S.O.
+For something decadent, head to Tomasello Winery’s Wine and Truffle Pairing and Valentine’s Dinner Dance on February 10.

 Indulge in chocolate